nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

       "example.org" = {
         mode = "ACME";
         users = [ "murmur" ];
-        reload  = [ "myservice1.service" ];
+        reload  = [ "murmur" ];
-        restart = [ "myservice2.service" ];
       };
     };

-**Note:** It is important to list all the users, like murmur, so NixOS services which are not started as root still can access the certificates!
+**Note:** It is important to list all the users, like murmur, so NixOS services which are not started as root still can access the certificates in nixcloud.TLS!
 A list of such user names can be found in https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/misc/ids.nix!

 **Note:** It is important that you list your systemd services in `reload` or `restart` so they get reloaded or restarted once a new certificate arrives.
+Most often 'reload' is sufficient.

 ### Referencing certificate/key

 If you want to reference a `tls_certificate` or a `tls_certificate_key` you can use the `nixcloud.TLS` identifier (string) with the `config` variable:

     sslServerCert = config.nixcloud.TLS.certs."example.org".tls_certificate;
     sslServerKey  = config.nixcloud.TLS.certs."example.org".tls_certificate_key;

 **Note:** Most often the identifier "example.org" is the same as the the domain you want to have a certificate for.
 However, using such identifier you can easily issue several different certificates for the same domain.
 You must use the quotes, so that "example.org" is a single attribute in the Nix attribute path!

 ### Systemd dependencies injection